 The first Master of University College was Mr D F Symon, from 1969 until his retirement in 1985.
 At his retirement a trust was set up and the D F Symon Trust Award is presented annually to the top academic achievers at the College.
 The second Master was Dr P I C Rennie (1986-1992).
 He was followed by the third Master, Dr C P M Geary (1993 -1996).
 The fourth Master was Mr Ashley Day (1997 – 2007).
-Mr Chris Addington, the current Master, took up his position in November of 2007.
+The fifth Master Mr Chris Addington (2007-2018), Mr Andy Walne, the current Master, took up his position in 2018.

 The College Coat of Arms, registered with the Lord Lyon King of Arms in Scotland, is identical to that of the University, except for the addition of a gold band around the outer edge.
 The College motto "Ut magis apti reddamur" comes from a Latin hymn set to music by then Professor of music, Peter Platt, for the opening of the College, and means "that we may be made more fit".

 The original Constitution of University College set out as its aims "The advancement of sound learning, the development of corporate life within the University, and the fostering of social responsibility among its members."
 These aims are as relevant today as they were when the College was founded.